BOSSHK-SPEC/Flutter-Crypto-App/README.md

 # Flutter-Crypto-Wallet-App

-A sample app to showcase Crypto Wallet App UI demo in flutter.
+A sample app to showcase Crypto Wallet App UI in flutter.

 ## Screenshots